suntoes/bot-RandomThoughts/README.md

 > ...select TypeScript
 > ...use ESlint?
 No
 ```
-After that, you'd have to delete all the files inside the /functions folder, and then replace it with the insides of /functions in this repo.
+After that, you'd have to delete all the files inside the /functions folder, and then replace it in place with everything on this repo.

 <hr>
 </details>